-In the Capita Oak pension scam, the “Ginger Scammer” – James Hadley – is reported to have earned over £200k in transfer/administration fees alone.
+In the Capita Oak pension scam, the “Ginger Scammer” – XXXX XXXX – is reported to have earned over £200k in transfer/administration fees alone.
 It is not known how much he earned in investment introduction commissions.

 The Ginger Scammer can afford to stump up some cash for the benefit of the victims of the Capita Oak and Henley Retirement Benefit Scams.
-Over a thousand victims are facing the partial or total loss of their pensions and are also now being pursued by HMRC for tax liabilities on the Thurlstone liberation “loans” operated by James Hadley.
+Over a thousand victims are facing the partial or total loss of their pensions and are also now being pursued by HMRC for tax liabilities on the Thurlstone liberation “loans” operated by XXXX XXXX

-Here is the email sent to the lawyers acting for Hadley:
+Here is the email sent to the lawyers acting for XXXX:

 HMRC Specialist Personal Pension Schemes Services – Attn Lynn Faulkner

 Ref: Mr. X: UTR: 9227156060 – Amount of Assessment: £31,473.89

 Please accept this as the appeal and request for postponement of the tax sought by HMRC on behalf of the above-named taxpayer in respect of the protected assessment issued.
 The grounds are as follows:

 1. Capita Oak was registered by HMRC on 23.7.2012 (PSTR 00785484RM) by Stephen Ward of Premier Pension Transfers of 31 Memorial Road, Worsley and Premier Pension Solutions of Moraira, Spain.

 2. Capita Oak was also registered by the Pensions Regulator (PSR12006487) who had placed Ward’s Ark schemes in the hands of Dalriada Trustees – yet allowed him to register a further scheme with no regard to the risk that it might be a scam (as indeed it was).